MikeVerdaasdonk/SEQ-RF/README.md

 # SEQ-RF
 Sequence of Random Forest

-This repository consist of 5 different files for prediction and 1 file for pre processing:
+This repository consist of 5 different files for prediction and 2 files for pre processing:

 # Preprocessing:

 Master_project_preprocess_timestamp = Transform two columns, one for date and one for time into one column

+Master_project_Intercase = Make two different intercase features, one for the number of patients in the hospital when a patient arrived and one for number of patients with same specialism when a patient arrived

 # Prediction: